-The franchise began play in Chicago in 1898 before moving to St. Louis in 1960 and Arizona in 1988.
+The franchise began play in Chicago in the late 1890s before moving to St. Louis in 1960 and Arizona in 1988.
 Team owner Chris O’Brien purchased used and faded maroon jerseys from the University of Chicago in 1901 and dubbed the color of his squad’s new outfits “cardinal red.”
 A nickname was born.
 The team adopted the cardinal bird as part of its logo as early as 1947 and first featured a cardinal head on its helmets in 1960.

 Ravens, a reference to Edgar Allan Poe’s famous poem, beat out Americans and Marauders in a contest conducted by the Baltimore Sun.
 Poe died and is buried in Baltimore.